-Important Historical places of Punjab: Mohenjodaro, Harappa, KotlaNihang Khan, Sanghol,Banawali, Taxila, Indraprastha, Hastinapur, Kurukshetra, Srinagar, Purusapura, Sakala.
+Important Historical places of Punjab: Mohenjodaro, Harappa, KotlaNihang Khan, Sanghol, Banawali, Taxila, Indraprastha, Hastinapur, Kurukshetra, Srinagar, Purusapura, Sakala.
+Specimen Map for Examination:

-1. Joshi, L.M (ed.) :History and Culture of the Punjab, Part-I, Publication Bureau, Punjabi University, Patiala, 1989 (3 rd edn.)
+Suggested Redulings 1.
+Joshi, L.M (ed.) :History and Culture of the Punjab, Part-I, Publication Bureau, Punjabi University, Patiala, 1989 (3 rd edn.)
 2. Joshi, L.M and Fauja : History and Culture of the Punjab, Vol. I, Punjabi University, Singh,(eds) Patiala, 1977 3.
 Prakash, Buddha : Glimpses of Ancient Punjab, Punjabi University, Patiala, 1983 4.
 Thapar, Romila : A History of India, Vol. I, Penguin Books, 1966 5.
 Basham, A.L : The Wonder That was India, Rupa Books, Calcutta (18 th rep.),1992 6.
 Sharma, B.N : Life in Northern India, MunshiRamManoharLal, Delhi, 1966

-Note: The following categories of the students shall be entitled to take option of History & Culture of Punjab in lieu of Punjabi as compulsory subject:
+Note : The following categories of the students shall be entitled to take option of History & Culture of Punjab in lieu of Punjabi as compulsory subject :

-- (a) That the students have not studied Punjabi upto class 10th. - (b) Ward of/and Defence Personnel and Central Government Employee/Employees who are transferable on all India basis. - (c) Foreigners.
+- That the students have not studied Punjabi upto class 10th. (a) - Ward of/and Defence Personnel and Central Government Employee/Employees who (b) are transferable on all India basis. - Foreigners. (c)

-(For B.A.
-Only)

-B.A.
-(General) SEMESTER-II EXAMINATION, 2021-22
+HISTORY AND CULTURE OF PUNJAB (For B.A.
+Only) B.A.
+(General) SEMESTER-II EXAMINATION, 2023-24